 What day is the cheapest to hire movers?

-While there’s not one specific day that’s the most affordable for hiring movers, it’s generally cheaper to book from Monday through Thursday during the fall and winter.
+While no one specific day is the most affordable for hiring movers, it’s generally cheaper to book from Monday through Thursday during the fall and winter.
 Moving companies are most busy during weekends in the summertime, so if you book on weekdays during the off-season, you’re more likely to get a better rate due to less demand.

 What is the most affordable long-distance moving company?

-What are the best moving companies for long-distance moves?
+What are the best companies for long-distance moves?

-Some of the best moving companies for long-distance moves include JK Moving Services, Allied Van Lines, North American Van Lines, and International Van Lines.
-These providers offer long-distance moving and other services and are legitimate carriers with USDOT numbers and positive customer reviews.
-We rated each company 4.5 out of 5 stars and above using our moving company rating methodology.
+Some of the best companies for long-distance moves include Allied Van Lines, North American Van Lines, and JK Moving Services.
+These providers offer long-distance moving and other services, and each company is a legitimate carrier with a USDOT number.

 How We Evaluated the Best Cheap Movers